Trojan War: Odyssey

-Odysseus' ten-year journey home to Ithaca was told in Homer's Odyssey.
+Odysseus's ten-year journey home to Ithaca was told in Homer's Odyssey.
 Odysseus and his men were blown far off course to lands unknown to the Achaeans; there Odysseus had many adventures, including the famous encounter with the Cyclops Polyphemus, and an audience with the seer Teiresias in Hades.
-On the island of Thrinacia, Odysseus' men ate the cattle sacred to the sun-god Helios.
-For this sacrilege Odysseus' ships were destroyed, and all his men perished.
+On the island of Thrinacia, Odysseus's men ate the cattle sacred to the sun-god Helios.
+For this sacrilege Odysseus's ships were destroyed, and all his men perished.
 Odysseus had not eaten the cattle, and was allowed to live; he washed ashore on the island of Ogygia, and lived there with the nymph Calypso.
 After seven years, the gods decided to send Odysseus home; on a small raft, he sailed to Scheria, the home of the Phaeacians, who gave him passage to Ithaca.

-Once in his home land, Odysseus traveled disguised as an old beggar.
+Once in his home land, Odysseus travelled disguised as an old beggar.
 He was recognised by his dog, Argos, who died in his lap.
 He then discovered that his wife, Penelope, had been faithful to him during the 20 years he was absent, despite the countless suitors that were eating his food and spending his property.
 With the help of his son Telemachus, Athena, and Eumaeus, the swineherd, he killed all of them except Medon, who had been polite to Penelope, and Phemius, a local singer who had only been forced to help the suitors against Penelope.
 Penelope tested Odysseus with his unstrung recurve bow to ensure it was him, and he forgave her.
 The next day the suitors' relatives tried to take revenge on him but they were stopped by Athena.

 Telegony

 The Telegony picks up where the Odyssey leaves off, beginning with the burial of the dead suitors, and continues until the death of Odysseus.
-Some years after Odysseus' return, Telegonus, the son of Odysseus and Circe, came to Ithaca and plundered the island.
-Odysseus, attempting to fight off the attack, was killed by his unrecognized son.
-After Telegonus realized he had killed his father, he brought the body to his mother Circe, along with Telemachus and Penelope.
+Some years after Odysseus's return, Telegonus, the son of Odysseus and Circe, came to Ithaca and plundered the island.
+Odysseus, attempting to fight off the attack, was killed by his unrecognised son.
+After Telegonus realised he had killed his father, he brought the body to his mother Circe, along with Telemachus and Penelope.
 Circe made them immortal; then Telegonus married Penelope and Telemachus married Circe.